ibmdataworks/datafirst/datascientist/machinelearning/Readme.md

 1. From the DSX home page go to “See All” in “My Recent Notebooks” section

-2. Open “Machine Learning with DSX: Lab” notebook in the list by clicking on the name of the notebook
+2. Open “Machine Learning with DSX - Lab” notebook in the list by clicking on the name of the notebook

 3. Execute every code section in the order in which the sections appear by clicking on the button ![](media/image19.png) or by using the menu Cell&gt; Run Cells.
 The lab covers the following actions: